Michigan Expungement Lawyer Clean Your Record

 Let Us Help You.

 Answer: The 2011 and 2015 changes allow a person to set aside not more than two (2) misdemeanor convictions.
 Since you had three misdemeanor convictions, you cannot expunge any of them.
 Also, the expired license misdemeanor could never be expunged because it was a traffic offense.

 Question: I was convicted of Larceny from a Building (a felony) and driving without a license.
 Can I petition to expunge either offense?

 Answer: You are eligible to petition to set aside the felony conviction.
-You are not eligible to set aside the misdemeanor conviction for two reasons: (a) it is a traffic misdemeanor; and (b) you have a felony conviction; you can only set aside a misdemeanor conviction so long as you only have two misdemeanors and NO felony convictions.
+You are not eligible to set aside the misdemeanor conviction for two reasons: (a) it is a traffic misdemeanor; and (b) you have a felony conviction.
+You can only set aside a misdemeanor conviction so long as you only have two misdemeanors and NO felony convictions.

 Send us your questions.
 We will try to post representative questions and answers.
 Use our contact page to ask your question.